Vanhouttestien/survey/README.md

 ### Frameworks, Libraries & Programs Used
 - [GitPod](https://gitpod.io/): Gitpod was used as development environment
 - [GitHub](https://github.com/): Github was used to deploy the site and store it
-- random
+- random: for generating a random number
 - time: used for waiting after user gives nickname and typing effect
 - os: celaring the screen
 - getkey: used for the user to use a keypress to choose, or go to the next step
-- gspread: used for the high score list from google.oauth2.service_account import Credentials
+- gspread: used for the high score list
+- google.oauth2.service_account: for high score list
 - tabulate: to create the high score
 - colorama: used to add color to the text
--  pyfiglet: used for the ASCII Art Text Banner sys from threading import Timer
+- pyfiglet: used for the ASCII Art Text Banner
+- sys: used for the typewriting effect
+- Threading: used for the timer during the game that is cancelable.

 ## Features

 ## Testing

 ### Fixed bugs
+- The start menu and restart option was not limited.
+When notting or another key was klicked the program went to the following line.

 ### Unfixed bugs
+- when your time is up you still have to click to be able to give your answer.
+I wasn't able to get the key press canceled or mocked.
+So I added a line that you have to press a key to continue.

 ## Deployment
 This site was deployed with the code institute mock terminal for Heroku.